 - Students receiving financial aid must also maintain a 67 percent completion rate

-Students who do not make satisfactory progress while on academic probation will be placed on suspension and may not be allowed to enroll at the College for one full term.
-While on academic suspension, students will be provided information on vocational opportunities and/or remediation options that could assist them in developing job and academic skills.
+Students who do not make satisfactory progress while on academic probation will be placed on academic suspension and may not be allowed to enroll at the College for one full term.

 A student who is suspended or dismissed at the conclusion of any term may appeal the action through a written petition to the Suspension Appeals Committee in the Department of Student Success and Retention, if the student thinks that the suspension was caused by extenuating circumstances.
 If the appeal is not approved, full sanctions will apply.